comet-licsar/licsar_proc/docs/index.rst

   #Parameters:
   ### Basic parameters
   ##-M 10 .... this will do extra multilooking (in this example, 10x multilooking)
-  ##-g ....... use GACOS if available for most of the epochs
+  ##-g ....... use GACOS if available for at least half of the epochs (and use only ifgs with both epochs having GACOS correction, other will be skipped)
-  ##-S ....... (obsolete but still kept parameter) strict mode - in case of GACOS, use it only if available for ALL ifgs
   ##-G lon1/lon2/lat1/lat2  .... clip to this AOI
+  ##-u ....... use the reunwrapping procedure
   ### Control over reunwrapping
-  ##-u ....... use the (extra Gaussian-improved multilooking and) reunwrapping procedure (useful if multilooking..)
   ##-c ....... if the reunwrapping is to be performed, use cascade (might be better, especially when with shores)
   ##-l ....... if the reunwrapping is to be performed, would do lowpass filter (should be safe unless in tricky areas as islands; good to use by default)
   ##-m ....... with reunwrapping with Goldstein filter on (by defaule), use coh based on spectral magnitude (otherwise nyquist-limited phase difference coherence) - recommended param
   ##-s ....... if the reunwrapping is to be performed, use Gaussian smooth filtering (this will turn off Goldstein filter, and disable -m)
+  ##-m ....... use GAMMA ADF for filtering if Goldstein filter is selected (does not work together with -s)
   ##-t 0.35 .. change coherence threshold to 0.35 (default) during reunwrapping (-u)
   ##-H ....... this will use hgt to support unwrapping (only if using reunwrapping)
   ### Control over LiCSBAS processing